2012 Chevrolet Suburban Performance

 - "Among the best of any SUV, crossover or traditional truck-type.
 Suburban exhibits car-like comfort over bumps and isn't prone to floaty motions like its shorter Tahoe counterpart.” -- Consumer Guide

 - "For a vehicle that weighs roughly 3 tons, the 2012 Chevrolet Suburban performs surprisingly well.” -- Edmunds

 Acceleration and Power

-Test drivers don’t say much about the Suburban 2500’s 6.0-liter engine, but in general, they say the Suburban 1500’s smaller V8 is a fine choice for anyone who doesn’t plan to do a lot of towing or hauling, especially since its fuel economy is so much better than 2500’s 6.0-liter engine.
-But, if you plan to use the Suburban’s hefty towing capacity frequently and you can afford to shell out the extra money at the pump, reviewers say you’ll probably want to step up to the Suburban 2500.
+Test drivers don’t say the Suburban 1500’s smaller V8 is a fine choice for anyone who doesn’t plan to do a lot of towing or hauling, especially since its fuel economy is so much better than 2500’s 6.0-liter engine.
+However, if you plan to use the Suburban’s hefty towing capacity frequently and you can afford to shell out the extra money at the pump, reviewers say you’ll probably want to step up to the Suburban 2500.

 - "Acceleration with the 5.3-liter V8 is more than adequate at all speeds, aided by the smooth-shifting transmission that kicks down quickly for more power.” -- Consumer Guide